DevResults/DevResultsTools/InstanceExport/PowerShell/README.md

 The PowerShell script has five parameters that are explained below:

-- manifestFilePath: Path (or just file name, if same directory) of the manifest file you have downloaded using step 2, e.g. `C:\Users\MyUser\InstanceExport\manifest.json`.
+- manifestFilePath: Path (or just folder name, if in the same directory) of the manifest file(s) you have added inside the `manifest` folder from step 3, e.g. `C:\Users\MyUser\InstanceExport\manifest`.
-- exportFilePath: Path (or just file name, if same directory) to create a folder for the exported files, e.g. `C:\Users\MyUser\InstanceExport\2021_Export\`; you do not need to create this folder manually, the script will do so for you.
+- exportFilePath: Path (or just folder name, if in the same directory) to create a folder that will contain all instance(s) you are going to export, e.g. `C:\Users\MyUser\InstanceExport\2025_Export\`; you do not need to create this folder manually, the script will do so for you.
 - userName: Your username (work email) for login at DevResults, e.g. `first.last@org.org`.
 - password: Your password for login at DevResults or API Key's Secret.
 (If you're using a password manager and copy/pasting your password, be aware that CTRL-V does not work in Powershell; try right clicking in the window to paste instead.)
 - overwrite: Optional parameter to confirm whether or not you want to overwrite files that already exist and replace them.
 This field defaults to `false`, which means that if a file already exists in the exportFilePath, it will be skipped.